philmccarthy/philmccarthy.github.io/_posts/2021-12-29-automate-git-workflow-cron.md

   45 10,14,18 * * 1-5 /Users/pmac/bin/backup_notes.sh
 ```

-With that, I just had to wait for some jobs to run!
-Over the next few days, I saw my syncing jobs start to execute.
+With that, I just had to add a similar crontab to my work computer.
+Once my background work was scheduled, I just had to wait for some jobs to run!
+Over the next few days, I saw my syncing jobs start to execute from both machines.
 No more thought or effort required.

 ![crontab-commits](/assets/images/crontab-commits.jpg)

-I admit that it's a pretty simple use case, and one that many notes apps have completely solved.
+I admit that syncing notes is a pretty simple use case and that many apps have this feature baked in.
 But I was excited to learn about cron and crontabs, identify a potential use case, and quickly put an automation in place.